Our Board of Trustees

 Paul Gregory, Chairman

-Paul has a background in senior roles in financial services in New Zealand and Australia, and is currently part of the executive team for the Financial Markets Authority as Director External Communications and Investor Capability.
+Paul has a background in senior roles in financial services in New Zealand and Australia, and is currently head of investments for Pie Funds Management.
+He has also been on the executive team for the Financial Markets Authority and in the investments team of the New Zealand Superannuation Fund.
 Prior to working in financial services he was a newspaper and magazine journalist.
 He is married to Tess and has three young children.

 Hugh has over a quarter century of experience in analysis, corporate finance and consulting.
 Hugh is married to Vicki and has two children, one of whom has Asperger’s Syndrome.
 In his “spare time”, Hugh enjoys working on his vineyard in the Far North.